Croatian Academy of Sciences and Arts: History

 After some years of deliberations by the Croatian Parliament and the emperor Franz Joseph, it was finally sanctioned by law in 1866.
 The official sponsor was Josip Juraj Strossmayer, while the first chairman of the academy was the distinguished Croatian historian Franjo Rački.
 Serbian linguist Đuro Daničić was elected secretary general of the academy, where he played a key role in preparing the academy's dictionary, the Croatian or Serbian Dictionary of JAZU.

 The academy's creation was the logical extension of the University of Zagreb, the institution initially created in 1669 and also renewed by bishop Strossmayer in 1874.
 Bishop Strossmayer also initiated the building of the Academy Palace in the Zrinjevac park of Zagreb, and the Palace was completed in 1880.
 In 1884, the palace also became a host of the Strossmayer Gallery of Old Masters that contained 256 works of art (mostly paintings).
 The same is today one of the most prominent art galleries in Zagreb.

 The academy started publishing the academic journal Rad in 1867.
 In 1882, each of the individual scientific classes of the academy started printing their own journals.
-In 1887, the academy published the first "Ljetopis" as a year book, as well as several other publications in history and ethnology.
+In 1887, the academy published the first Ljetopis as a year book, as well as several other publications in history and ethnology.

 Vatroslav Jagić, Baltazar Bogišić, Nikola Tesla, Mihailo Petrović, Dragutin Gorjanović-Kramberger, Andrija Mohorovičić, Ivan Meštrović, Lavoslav Ružička, Vladimir Prelog, Ivo Andrić, Miroslav Krleža, Ivan Supek and Franjo Tuđman were JAZU/HAZU members.

 Name changes

-The academy briefly changed name from "Yugoslav" to "Croatian" between 1941 and 1945 during the Axis client regime of the Independent State of Croatia.
+The academy briefly changed name from "Yugoslav" to "Croatian" between 1941 and 1945 during the Independent State of Croatia.

 It has again been renamed "Croatian" in 1991 after Croatia gained independence from Yugoslavia.